 Veterinary dermatology: from allergy to parasites

-The commonest skin diseases in dogs and cats include the following
+The commonest skin diseases in dogs include the following

 - Parasitic infestation